‘ICE GetOn – Transparency and Efficiency for Everyone’

 ICE Copyright Services

-The world's first multi-territorial copyright hub consolidates the catalog data of its seven affiliated copyright clients, which cover two-thirds of the European market and represent over 50 million works.
+The world's first multi-territorial copyright hub brings together the catalogue of works from its seven affiliated copyright clients, which cover two-thirds of the European market and represent over 50 million works.

 Beschreibung des ICE Serviceportfolios